 Prior to joining Darley Bethan worked at Tattersalls, Newmarket in the bloodstock department for 5 years.
 She completed the British Horseracing Board’s Graduate Development Programme after graduating with an MA (Honours) degree in Mediaeval History and German from St Andrew’s University, Scotland in 2000.

-Ghrainne will assist with the Dubai phase of Godolphin Flying Start in 2016.
-From County Tipperary, in Ireland, Ghrainne started her career in horseracing as an apprentice jockey on The Curragh in County Kildare.
+Ghrainne is from County Tipperary, in Ireland, Ghrainne started her career in horseracing as an apprentice jockey on The Curragh in County Kildare.

 Following that she travelled for a number of years working in the thoroughbred industry including in Florida for well-known two year old in training consignor, Niall Brennan.